 C-403: Predesignating the Job Seeker

-TWC and Boards must ensure that Workforce Solutions Office staff do not take action on a job order in which the employer requests that Workforce Solutions Office staff refers a certain job seeker.
+Boards must ensure that Workforce Solutions Office staff do not take action on a job order in which the employer requests that Workforce Solutions Office staff refers a certain job seeker.
 The only exceptions to this are agricultural and agricultural-related job orders for a specific crew leader or worker (20 CFR Regulations Part 653.501(d)(2)).

 C-404: Discriminatory Specifications